-Except for some famous tour sites, Shanghai is also a city full of interesting activities.
+Except for some famous tourist sites, Shanghai is also a city full of interesting activities.
 Here, we recommend some special activities that you can do in Shanghai.

 - Watch Acrobatics: Be awed at the artistry of the Shanghai Acrobatics Show, one of China's best.